-In your content marketing plan, you will list all posts that you are planning to write, prepare their outlines, and organise in which order they will be published.
+In your content marketing plan, you will list all posts that you are planning to write, prepare their outlines, and organize in which order they will be published.
 You should also be able to define which tools you will use to promote your blog and for email subscriptions, among other essential things.

 4. You need to give some thought to your visual resources

 Another topic that you will need to take into consideration is your visual resources.
 As you know, a blog requires, at least, one image to be posted alongside with it, but you should think beyond it.

 Hey, before you read on - we have in various FREE in-depth guides on similar topics that you can download.
 For this post, check out:FREE workbook: CREATE AWESOME BLOG POSTS